Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/introduction.rst

    Select connected faces based on a threshold of the angle between them.
    This is useful for selecting faces that are planar.
 Interior Faces
-   Select faces where all edges have more than 2 faces.
+   Select faces where all edges have more than two faces.
 Side of Active
    Selects all data on the mesh in a single axis Select Faces by Sides